1986–87 Ashes: 1st Test

 England's achievement in winning this match, especially against the backdrop of their early tour form, surprised many observers, one of the visiting journalists famously observing that Mike Gatting's side had only three major problems: "They can't bat, they can't bowl, and they can't field".
 For Australia, with such high hopes against the "old enemy", the loss was depressing and indicated yet again that Australia's young side still had a long way to go before they could be competitive.

 England's first innings was dominated by Ian Botham's 138 off 174 balls - his last test century.
 He was especially severe on Australian Bowler Merv Hughes, playing in only his second Test.
-Important also were the return to form of Gower (51) and Captain Gatting (61).
+Important also was the return to form of Gower (51) and Captain Gatting (61).
 A rain-shortened first day meant that Australia was 1–33 by the start of day 3.
 Australia's first innings was effectively ended by Kent seamer Graham Dilley, although all the bowlers were effective in either taking wickets or restricting runs.
 Geoff Marsh continued his good form from the previous tour match, scoring 56 in 205 minutes.

 Unfortunately for Australia, their first innings fell 8 runs short of avoiding the follow-on.
-Their second innings was dominated by Marsh's 110 off 392 minutes (by the end of this innings, Marsh had batted 1188 minutes – nearly 20 hours – in four innings against England).
+Their second innings was dominated by Marsh's 110 in 392 minutes (by the end of this innings, Marsh had batted 1188 minutes – nearly 20 hours – in four innings against England).
 England's bowling was dominated by Emburey's 5/80: he conceded fewer than 2 runs per over.
 Australia was bowled out for 282 and England easily knocked off the runs required.